Jeffkrop/Looking-at-h1b-visa/H1B.md

 I want to look what city the jobs are in
 ![](H1B_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-15-1.png)

 New York tops the list again here followed close by San Francisco then it is the top United States cites as you go down the list.
-This is interesting but with such a small data set maybe looking at it by state would be better.
+This is interesting but with such a small dataset maybe looking at it by state would be better.
 ![](H1B_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-16-1.png)

-Here again I am showing only the top 20 but when I look at the whole data set 46 states had at least one H1b applicant.
+Here again I am showing only the top 20 but when I look at the whole dataset 46 states had at least one H1b applicant.
 The state I am from Minnesota is number 16 on the list but with only 72 applicants.
 California had more than double New York, but this is where most of the big tech companies are located.

 Next lets look at the salary for the data scientist and data analysts.
 ![](H1B_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-17-1.png)